Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 with

-Wallace(trumpet), Peter Jenkin (clarinet) and also with Gerald English (tenor),
+Wallace(trumpet), Peter Jenkin (clarinet) and also with Gerald English (tenor).

-Festival.
+Festival(2012).
 He has played both bass and piano with Sydney

 Alpha Ensemble, and was amongst their featured soloists in 1995.
 He formed